John J. Poill (1835 - 1928)

 Migration from San Francisco to Lane Co, Oregon with Thomas and Catherine Eaton

 In 1872, Thomas and Catherine Eaton suddenly disappear from the San Francisco city directories.
 It is my theory that this is the point in time when they migrated to Lane Co, Oregon (they are verified there in the 1880 census).
-It is also my theory that John J. Poill (i.e., John H. Pyle) migrated with his new friends to Oregon.
+It is also my theory that John J. Poill (i.e., John H. Pyle) migrated with Thomas and Catherine to Oregon.
 Actually, John H. Pyle (i.e., John Poill) was already familiar with Oregon and had lived there for two years after arriving on the west coast (described in Amanda Barnes Pyle’s divorce deposition).
-Thomas Eaton and Catherine were heading for Pleasant Hill, Oregon, a small village south of Eugene where his brothers and mother had settled in about 1870.
+Upon leaving San Francisco, Thomas, Catherine and John J. Poill headed north to Pleasant Hill, Oregon, a small village south of Eugene where Thomas’ brothers and mother had settled in about 1870.
 Once there, it is my theory that John J. Poill stayed on in the vicinity near his friends Thomas and Catherine.
 This is where John Poill met my great-grand mother Mila Ann Eaton who was the daughter of Joseph Eaton, a brother of Thomas.

 On August 29 1872, JJ married the fifteen year old girl Mila Ann Eaton (thus, in my theory, committing bigamy).
 They were married the week that Mila Ann turned 15 - that is, JJ and Mila Ann were "dating" when she was 14!
 We think there may have been a child born early to them that died.
 I think this alleged child may have been the reason for their hurried marriage.
 In the old family bible that Mila Ann kept there is a very provocative entry of the death of a child named something like "Niphisten Poill" (the first name is difficult to decipher) on “September 11, 1877.”
 I think that this child that died was their first child and was born shortly after they were married (i.e., less than 9 months after) and died in 1877 at about the age of 5.
 Also, John J. Poill’s obituary supports the contention that there was a first son born that died.
 The obituary published in the Eugene Register Guard on December 25, 1928 states that there were 2 sons born to John J. Poill and Mila Ann (as well as three daughters).
 The known son was Eddie who later died of Tuberculosis in 1902.